snakrani/discovery/docs/start/development.md

 The Vagrant development environment that ships with the Discovery project is a simple development machine designed to work with Git, Cloud Foundry, and Docker/Docker Compose to manage the Discovery application cluster, hosting environment, and Git project.

 While running Vagrant is not necessary because Docker comes in various OS installers it does provide some handy features which make it a useful tool in the development process.
+Using Vagrant is the recommended option for all developers contributing regularly on the project, so we can standardize working environments.

 ###### Vagrant Pros